But first, learn more about the problem our research aims to solve. In a word... Stroads.

 Two-way Stroads almost always have 2-3 through lanes in each direction.
 At an intersection with another Stroad, engineers install left-turn arrows, and often "double lefts," so lefts can be accomplished safely.
 The case above has 9-lanes a pedestrian must cross - roughly 150 feet, or half a football field!
 Extremely intimidating, and virtually guarantees that this area can NEVER be truly walkable and livable without a significant reinvention.
 Traffic almost always drives 45 mph or faster between stop lights, even if the speed limit is 35 mph.
 But the actual average speed is far slower than 35 mph due so much delay at the stop lights!

-Below shows how left-turn arrows create a four-phase signal, which in turn limits how much green time is available for the major through movements.
+Below shows how left-turn arrows (movements 1 and 3) create a four-phase signal, which in turn limits how much green time is available for the major through movements (2 and 4).
 This NCDOT research is demonstrating that Quadrant, U-Turn, and One-Way Intersections can reduce the number of signal phases.
 This makes it possible to drive slower (think tortoise through a walkable environment), but also travel the same average speed if not faster due to more green time.

 What is a Quadrant Intersection?